fishdan/linkmaker/readme.txt

 == Upgrade Notice ==

-= 0.1.5 =
+= 0.1.6 =
-Renaming to LinkMaker ensures compliant naming and updated packaging workflow.
+Includes the Freemius SDK required for license and analytics integration.